 Edit online

-Practical Steps Towards Vibe Writing with AI Positron
+Practical Steps for Vibe Authoring with AI Positron

 1 Nov 2025

-We initially started work on the AI Positron add-on for Oxygen XML Editor more than 2 years ago by creating useful AI actions to improve readability of content, correct grammar, translate, proofread and so on.
-Gradually we realised that even when invoking our careful made prompts wrapped as such AI actions you need flexibility to discuss with the AI further about results.
-So we added support to create custom AI actions specific for your needs.
-Such AI actions based on prompts tuned by our or your experts continue to be useful for fixed use cases and for people who are just starting using AI tools.
+We initially started work on the AI Positron add-on for Oxygen XML Editor more than 2 years ago by creating useful AI actions to improve readability of content, correct grammar, translate, proofread, and so on.
+Gradually, we realized that even when invoking our carefully made prompts wrapped as such AI actions, you need flexibility to discuss with the AI further about results.
+So we added support to create custom AI actions specific to your needs.
+Such AI actions, based on prompts tuned by our or your experts, continue to be useful for precise use cases and for people who are just starting to use AI tools.

-In time we also started to explore and enlarge the capabilities of using chat to converse with the AI, attach all sorts of file types (PDF, Word, Markdown, images) to create documentation drafts, and make changes to project content.
+In time, we also started to explore and expand the capabilities of using chat to converse with the AI, attach all sorts of file types (PDF, Word, Markdown, images) to create documentation drafts, explore, and make changes in the current project.

-The chat view in any AI Assistant application like AI Positron is the new console, you use it to direct the AI, affect changes, preview them and refine until you have a working draft.
-You remain in control of a wonderfully imperfect tool.
-As before in the past computers have moved writing and coding to a higher level of abstraction.
+The chat view in any AI Assistant application like AI Positron is the new console; you use it to direct the AI, affect changes, preview them, and refine until you have a working draft.
+You remain in control of a powerful and imperfect tool.
+As before, in the past, computers have moved writing and coding to a higher level of abstraction.

 Novice to Expert

-If one would attempt to divide people in novices and experts, they would soon figure out that each of us is a novice in certain fields and expert in others.
+If one were to attempt to divide people into novices and experts, they would soon figure out that each of us is a novice in certain fields and an expert in others.

-A novice uses out of the box tools and frameworks with a minimum of customization to obtain poor results.
-They cannot explain either when the tool does not work or when it does.
-When we do not obtain quality content as novices we blame the tools.
+As novices, we use out-of-the-box tools and frameworks with a minimum of customization to obtain poor results.
+We cannot explain either when the tool does not work or when it does.
+When we do not obtain quality content as novices, we blame the tools.

-In time by reading, writing and making mistakes one evolves to understand the tools and frameworks they use.
-They realize that taking some time to understand these tools and to customize them gives them better and more consistent results.
+In time, by reading, writing, and making mistakes, we evolve to understand the tools and frameworks we use.
+Taking some time to understand these tools and to customize them gives us better and more consistent results.

-This article is an attempt to give you a better understanding about how the Oxygen XML Editor AI Positron add-on works and how it can be customized to maximize the quality of your interactions.
+This article is an attempt to give you a better understanding of how the Oxygen XML Editor AI Positron add-on works and how it can be customized to maximize the quality of your vibe authoring interactions.

-I am not of the opinion we must not consider using AI tools for all our daily activities, our brains need the effort and work we put into writing in order to better understand the task at hand.
-There are still lots of activities which can be accomplished more quickly and with sufficient quality (generating drafts, improving content quality) by using in a controller manner AI tools.
+I am not of the opinion that we must consider using AI tools for all our daily work; our brains need the effort and work we put into writing in order to better understand the task at hand.
+There are still many activities that can be accomplished more quickly and with sufficient quality (generating drafts, improving content quality) by using AI tools in a controlled manner.

 Use a Version Control System

 You need to view and revert changes made by the AI, to keep a history of past changes in your project.
-You also need to collaboratively work with other people or with AI agents, create separate branches for working on features, keep your content secure and eventually to publish it.
+You also need to collaboratively work with other people or with AI agents, create separate branches for working on features, keep your content secure, and eventually publish it.

-Oxygen XML Editor's free Git client add-on is a great tool which gives technical documentation writers just about every feature needed to work with Git projects, support to pull, make changes, preview them, push, an useful History side view, switch branches and stash changes.
+Oxygen XML Editor's free Git client add-on is a great tool which gives technical documentation writers just about every feature needed to work with Git projects: support to pull, make changes, preview them, push, a useful History side view, switch branches, and stash changes.

 Using Git For Technical Writing